developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ### App Launch Flags
 EHS supports the option of specifying one or more Android Intent flags when an application is launched, overriding any Intent flag(s) statically defined in the Android Manifest.
 This can be used to allow an app to launch not with its main activity, for example, but with its most recent one, retaining acquired data that would otherwise have been lost after an inadvertent press of the HOME key immediately after a scan.

-App Launch Flags can be assigned to individual apps, Kiosk apps or those designated as part of a group.
+App Launch Flags can be assigned only to Kiosk apps or those designated as part of a group.
 The flag will apply to all apps in groups of the following types:

 * Auto-Launch apps
 * User-Mode apps